J-Patino/J-Patino/README.md

 - 👋 Hi, I’m @J-Patino!
 - 👀 I’m interested in software development, self development, and innovative ways to learn new skills.
-- 🌱 I’m currently learning AWS and Python development.
+- 🌱 I’m currently a colllege student at Western Governors University and code personal projects to sharpen my developer skills.
 - 📫 How to reach me: J.edgarpatino11@gmail.com

 <!---